PhishPhillet/phishphillet/docs/_posts/2024-05-03-ciickbait-phish.md

 Here is the list at the time this post was written:

 <img src="/images/2024/phish22a.png"
-class="align-center" alt="[sList of pPhishing message claiming to have news i about  the Bank of Canada suing someone]">
+class="align-center" alt="[List of phishing emails claiming to have news about  the Bank of Canada suing someone]">

 Note the Subjects of these emails all follow the pattern